 - Most presentations, whether in person or online, will be recorded and available for later viewing/listening.

 We start each day in prayer, followed by a plenary talk, breakout discussion groups, workshops, meals, worship services, and networking.

 Call +1 (602) 997-6285 before October 2 and mention “OCAMPR” to receive a room rate of $109 + 12.57% tax.

 OCAMPR welcomes both in-person and remote presentations.
 Both solo presentations and panels are welcome.
 Most presentations will be recorded and made available free to the general public after the conference by Ancient Faith Ministries.
 Presentation topics can address this year’s conference theme, “Care in a COVID Era: Unity & Truth in a Time of Uncertainty” or other themes related to the OCAMPR mission.

 Our keynote & plenary speakers will share their professional wisdom and insight related to this year’s theme, “Care in a COVID Era: Unity and Truth in Uncertain Times”.

-The Right Reverend Daniel, Bishop of Santa Rosa, Auxiliary to the Diocese of San Francisco & the West (OCA)
+The Right Reverend Daniel, Bishop of Santa Rosa, Chancellor of the Diocese of the West (OCA)